Mellanox/libvma/README.txt

 Prerequisites:
 1. MLNX_OFED as described in the "Pre Installation" step of next section.
 2. Or, upstream kernel and userspace verbs libraries (libibverbs, libmlx4, librdmacm)
-3. Autoconf, Automake, libtool, unzip, patch, libnl-devel (netlink 1)
+3. Autoconf, Automake, libtool, unzip, patch, libnl-devel (netlink 1 or 3)

 Build:
 1. ./autogen.sh